lazar-popadic/ROS2-Container-Devel/README.md

 ---

 #### When you start the container you should see neofetch output.
 If you dont see it, then .bashrc is not created.
-Create it on your own in the /home/hostuser directory, and add the following lines to it:
-neofetch
-source /opt/ros/humble/setup.bash
-source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash
-source /home/hostuser/omni-1-ws/install/local_setup.bash
-echo 'ROS 2 Humble environment ready!' export WEBOTS_HOME=/usr/local/webots